Did you know that there are many benefits of chores for kids? You can use chores to work on gross motor and coordination skills, among others.

 What worked best for my three kids was a weekly rotation - we took the big daily household chores (sweeping, folding laundry, unpacking the dishwasher etc) and divided it between the kids for a week at a time.
 So one child would do the sweeping for a week, and then swap to a different big household chore the following week.

-I hope you are excited about the possible benefits of chores for your own kids!
+Thank you for visiting, and I hope you are excited about the possible benefits of chores for your own kids!

 These chores (and a few more) are just a few of the many varied indoor and outdoor activities contained in my gross motor e-books, shown below.